 This crochet pillow cover is made to match!

 A few months ago, I released the Ombre Ripple Crochet Blanket pattern keeping in my mind, I eventually would love to make a pillow to match.
 I used the same Lion Brand Vanna’s Choice colors in Linen, Silver Blue, Navy & White so they would go perfectly on my couch with my crochet ripple blanket.

 Quick Crochet Throw Pillow Cover Pattern

 This crochet pillow pattern works up fairly quickly since it’s made up of all single crochets!
 Yay to fast projects!
-If you are ready to make one of these crochet throw pillows for yourself read on down for the full pillow tutorial with pictures & instructions.
+If you are ready to make a crochet throw pillows for yourself, read on down for the full pillow tutorial with pictures & instructions.